influxdata/docs-v2/content/v2.0/organizations/update-org.md

 2. Click the **Org Profile** tab.
 3. Click **Rename**.
-4. In the window that appears, enter a new name for your organization.
+4. In the window that appears, review the information and click **I understand, let's rename my organization**.
+5. Enter a new name for your organization.
-5. Click **Save**.
+6. Click **Change organization name**.

 ## Update an organization using the influx CLI